metacode-io/ex-rose-tree/README.md

 <!-- README START -->

+A Rose Tree with Functional Zipper in Elixir

 ### What's a Rose Tree?

 A [Rose Tree](https://en.wikipedia.org/wiki/Rose_tree), also known as a multi-way or m-way tree